 "Nanotechnology is another portion of new technology which, down the road, will probably be impacting how some drugs are formulated and delivered."

 Educational outreach, also a CVM priority, has encompassed issues such as nonsteroidal anti-inflammatory drugs and involved collaboration with the AVMA and American Animal Hospital Association.
-The address of the CVM Web page on NSAID is www.fda.gov/cvm/nsaids.htm.
+Click here for the CVM Web page on NSAID.

 In all, approximately 75 veterinarians are on staff with the CVM, most of them working from the Rockville, Md., area northwest of Washington, D.C.
 These FDA veterinarians direct field staff—generalists who inspect facilities ranging from pet food companies to pharmaceutical production plants.